Non-profit helps foster homeless animals with medical needs

 - Allow your pet to cool down after returning from a walk.
 Put a fan in front of them with a bowl of cold water.
 Do not feed your pet immediately after a walk.

-Pet owners should also keep their pets up to date with monthly preventatives:
+Pet owners should also keep their pets up to date with monthly preventatives such as heart worm treatment.

+To foster, volunteer or apply to adopt visit caitiesfosterfam.org or follow caitiesfosterfamrescue on social media.